Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 • Minor chip repairs are frequently not even recorded as formal claims — especially when your deductible is waived.
 These have virtually zero impact on your premiums.

-• Full replacements are recorded as comprehensive claims, but a single claim rarely triggers a rate increase.
+• Full replacements are recorded as comprehensive claims, but a single claim rarely triggers a rate increase since the damage is not your fault.

-• Some states like Florida, Kentucky, and South Carolina prohibit rate increases for glass claims under their zero-deductible laws.
+• Some states — including Kentucky, South Carolina, California, and Oregon — prohibit or restrict rate increases for glass claims under their consumer protection laws.

 When to File vs. When to Pay Out of Pocket